Sponsor Licence Suspension

 DavidsonMorris’ team of specialist UK immigration lawyers bring substantial experience in advising companies facing a sponsor licence suspension.

-With extensive experience in challenging licence suspensions and reinstating employers’ permission to employ sponsored workers, we can minimise the impact of a suspended licence on your business operations.
+With expertise in challenging licence suspensions and reinstating employers’ permission to employ sponsored workers, we can minimise the impact of a suspended licence on your business operations.

 Whether you have been given initial warning that a licence suspension is being considered, or whether the licence has been suspended, we can help.
 Our services include: